Telogen Effluvium Hair Loss

-3. In a third type of Telogen Effluvium, the hair follicles do not stay in a resting state but rather cycle through truncated growth cycles.
+3. In the third type of Telogen Effluvium, the hair follicles do not stay resting but rather cycle through truncated growth cycles.
 When this happens, the individual experiences thin scalp hair and persistent shedding of short, thin hair fibers.

 Causes of Telogen Effluvium: Stress and Diet

 What are the trigger factors for TE?
 The short answer is many and varied.
 Classic short-term TE often happens to women soon after giving birth.
 Called postpartum alopecia, the sudden change in hormone levels at birth is such a shock to the hair follicles that they shut down for a while.
 There may be some significant hair shedding, but most women regrow hair quickly.